hwumspore/hwumspore.github.io/projects.md

   ## HWUM SPOre
   Projects
 feature_image: "/assets/imgs/forest-fly.jpg"
-excerpt: "  This page contains a list of past SPOre projects and current project on offer in the current summer break 2024."
+excerpt: "  This page contains a list of past SPOre projects and current project on offer in the current summer break 2025."
 ---

-Here's the list of SPore projects on offer during the **2023 summer break**:
+Here's the list of SPore projects on offer during the **2025 summer break**:

-#### Machine Learning Malaysian Food
+#### Building models for Malaysian Food image classification

 - Supervisor: Dr. John See
-- Domain: Machine Learning, Artificial Intelligence
+- Domain: Machine Learning
-- Skillsets: Python + ML Library like Tensorflow
+- Skillsets: Python + ML Library like Tensorflow/PyTorch

 _Available for 1-2 students_

-> Build machine learning models to classify 50 different Malaysian food.
-Data is available, but needs updating.
+> To research and construct machine learning models to classify at least 50 different Malaysian food.
+Data is available, but this project can update more images and/or more categories.
+The main aim is to build some ML models for further deployment or demo purposes.

-#### Economy Rice AI Auntie
+####

+- Supervisor: Dr. Thomas Basuki
+- Domain: Software Engineering
+- Skillsets: Java

+_Available for 1-2 students_

+> To research and build a software that can extract class structure of a Java program and stores it as UML class diagram and vice versa.
+We will explore UML tools such as UMLet and Java compiler generator such as JavaCC to build the software.

+#### Voice Synthesiser

+- Supervisor: Dr. Chin Zi Hau
+- Domain: Artificial Intelligence
+- Skillsets: Python

+_Assigned to 1 student_

+> This project involves researching and experimenting with GPT-SoVITS, a text-to-speech software for voice training and cloning.
+Student will train multiple voice models, varying parameters such as dataset length, to analyse and compare the resulting voice quality and characteristics.

+#### Automatic on-Browser Video Stream Manipulation

 - Supervisor: Dr. John See
-- Domain: Computer Vision, Machine Learning
+- Domain: Full stack development (frontend and backend)
-- Skillsets: Python + existing models from FoodSAM
+- Skillsets: Python

+_Available for 1-2 students_

+> This project uses WebRTC to transmit real-time audio/video streams over the network via Streamlit library.
+As a result, we can run video demos (from the webcam) directly on browser, doing cool things like style transfer, avatar augmentation, etc.

+#### MyRA Entry Portal

+- Supervisor: Dr. Chin Zi Hau
+- Domain: Full stack development (frontend and backend)
+- Skillsets: -

-_Available for 1 student_
+_Assigned to 1 student_

-> Build an automatic economy (mixed) rice price tagger based on snapped photo of plate.
-Food items on plate should be segmented into their respective types, consider also the food portions.

-#### Web Scraping Researchers' Publications
+> The current way of compiling researchers' data is by manually compiling spreadsheets submitted by every individual staff.This project is to create a data entry portal and automate certain processes such as researchers' publications and more.

+#### Network Topology Simulator

 - Supervisor: Dr. Ian Tan
-- Domain: Web Computing, Software Application Development
-- Skillsets: Python, selenium/scrapy library, RegEx with text processing

-_Available.
-1-2 students_

-> Automatiucally retrieve list of researchers' publications and/or check and correct the format.

-#### Impact of Token-Pairing for Sentiment Analysis

-- Supervisor: Dr. Ian Tan
-- Domain: Sentiment Analysis, Natural Language Processing (NLP)
-- Skillsets: Python, most of the code provided except for final analysis

-_Available for 1 student_

-> Impact on sentiment analysis by identifying common word-pairing correlation with sentiment.

-#### Putrajaya Sound Map Project

-- Supervisor: Dr. John See
-- Domain: Web Application, Audio Data Processing
-- Skillsets: Python + Flask & web hoster, scalable data stores

-_Available for 2-3 students_

-> Sounds from Putrajaya's diverse ecosystem from natural to man-made can be archived thru time.
-Build a website that allows pubic collection of geotagged sound data.

-#### Drone Object Counting

-- Supervisor: Dr. John See
-- Domain: Computer Vision, Deep Learning Models, Hardware-Software Interfacing
+- Domain: Networking
-- Skillsets: Python + DJI Tello library
+- Skillsets: -

-_Available for 1 student_

-> Demonstrate how a drone can be used to count specific objects in a room.
-Choice of application up for discussion.
+_1 student assigned_

+> Building a network topology simulator for demo purposes.

 --

-Here's the list of SPOre projects from past editions:
+Here's the list of SPOre projects from past years:

 |  **Project Title** | **Students** | **Supervisor** |
 |-------|------|--------|